danrot/master-thesis/02_state-of-the-art.md

 Each node can have several properties, which contain some value.
 This value can be a simple scalar, as a number, string or a boolean.
-These properties have a type, which is a bit untypical for PHP.
+These properties have a type, which is a bit for PHP.
 It would also be possible to store images in PHPCR, which means that an export of this content repository would also contain the required assets for the content.

 Each of these properties, but also the nodes, might be attached to a namespace, which is registered via a URI.
-The namespace itself is then a prefix splitted by a colon from the rest of the property's or node's name.
+The namespace itself is a prefix delimited by a colon from the rest of the property's or node's name.
 By default there is the `jcr` prefix, which is used for system internal properties and nodes.
 There will be examples for this in the versioning section.

-The nodes can also have a specific type, which has the capability to define some required properties and enable to filter for specific types in the JCR query language SQL-2.
-Apart from the primary type of a node the node types can also be applied as mixins, whereby this may also happen during a node's lifecycle.
+The nodes can also be assigned a node type, which has the capability to define some required or non-required properties, default values, auto-created properties and enable to filter for specific types in the JCR query language SQL-2.
+A node type can also be defined as a mixin.
+Each node in the content repository is required to have a single node type and zero or more mixins.
+Mixins can be applied during the node's lifecycle.

 The following code snippet will create a title attribute on the root node (assuming that the `$session` variable is already correctly initialized):